getvariant/variant-java-servlet-adapter/readme.md

 Variant servlet adapter for the Java client contains the following three components:
 * [VariantFilter](https://getvariant.github.io/variant-java-servlet-adapter/com/variant/client/servlet/VariantFilter.html) bootstraps the underlying Variant client and implements all the core functionality a simple Variant experiment will require.
 Integrates with the host application as a servlet filter.
-* Implementations of all environment-dependent in terms of servlet API objects.
+* Re-implementations of all environment-dependent classes in terms of servlet API objects.
-* [Servlet adapter wrapper API](https://github.com/getvariant/variant-java-servlet-adapter/tree/master/servlet-adapter) around the bare Java client replaces environment contingent method signatures with equivalent ones expressed in terms of the Servlet API classes.

 ## 2. Classpath Installation